newobject/gitlab-recipes/install/CentOS_6.md

 # 1. Packages / Dependencies

-We start with a completely clean CentOS 6.3 "minimal" installation which can be accomplished by downloading the appropriate installation iso file.
-Just boot the system of the iso file and install the system.

 Note that during the installation you use the *"Configure Network"* option (it's a button in the same screen wher you speciify the hostname) to enable the *"Connect automatically"* option for the network interface and hand (usually eth0).
 **If you forget this option the network will NOT start at boot.**

-The end result is a bare minimum CentOS installation that effectively only has network connectivity and no services at all.

 ## Updating and adding basic software and services
 ### Add EPEL repository